-USPF had \$29,590 of accrued liabilities at December 31, 2020.
-Financial assets available within one year of the Statement of Financial Position date to meet cash needs consist of program and unrestricted cash of \$138,732 and unrestricted corporate council commitments of \$40,000.
+USPF had \$16,624 of accounts payable and accrued liabilities at December 31, 2021.
+Financial assets available within one year of the Statement of Financial Position date to meet cash needs consist of program and unrestricted cash of \$227,425 and unrestricted corporate council commitments of \$75,000.

 None of the financial assets listed above are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the Statement of Financial Position date.
-All grant and donor commitment receivables have been collected as of the issuance date of these financial statements.